k88hudson/git-flight-rules/README.md

 <a href="selective-unstage-edits"></a>
 ### I staged too many edits, and I want to break them out into a separate commit

 `git reset -p` will open a patch mode reset dialog.
-Much like `git add -p` but yes will reset the change, unstaging it.
+Much like `git add -p` but selecting yes will unstage the change, removing it from the upcoming commit.

 <a href="unstaging-edits-and-staging-the-unstaged"></a>
 ### I want to stage my unstaged edits, and unstage my staged edits